Historic Railroad Map of the Richmond and Louisville Railway - 1882

 Description

-Map of the Richmond and Louisville Railroad, connecting the railroads of Virginia with the railroads of Kentucky on the shortest route east and west of the Mississippi Valley to the Atlantic Ocean.
 The Richmond and Louisville Railroad was created in 1882 when the Richmond & Southwestern Railway merged with the Virginia, Kentucky and Ohio Narrow Gauge Railroad.

 Richmond had been a big locomotive manufacturing center before the civil war, but remained slow to advance during its reconstruction years.
 Meanwhile, Louisville began to prosper with the new technology.